-- Spend the next month and track everything you do financially.
+- Spend the next month to track everything you do financially.
 Record everything you buy and every dollar that’s coming in.
 Use a notebook or an app, it doesn’t matter as long as you have a record.
 Then evaluate if you’re able to cut anything out or find cheaper alternatives instead.
 You’ll be surprised how much we spend on things we don’t take note of.
 I use to spend a ridiculous amount on mango smoothies before I began tracking my spending.

 - If you already have a sizable amount of debt, then go to your bank manager and talk to them about refinancing your debt.
 Or work out a repayment program with them that will work for both you and your bank.
 Focus on repaying your debt off before putting your efforts in saving money, but even then you’ll want to give yourself some flexibility for unexpected expenses each month.

 Have multiple streams of income

 After learning how to spend your money and save your money, it’s time to think about where it’s coming from.
 For the majority of you reading this, your main income source is probably from a full-time job.
 Which worked just fine in the post war era all the way up to the 90’s.

 Job security is at an all time low and it’s predicted to only get lower as younger millennials are actively opting to job hop themselves.
 Employer and employees alike are no longer looking for life-time partnerships, but short contextual ones.

 It would be wise for anyone to diversify their streams of income on this one point alone, but let me put it in another way for you.
 If you want to retire earlier than the national average age and retire without downsizing.
 You don’t rely on your salary alone.